rawiriblundell/wiki.bash-hackers.org/syntax/pe.md

 Example string (*just a quote from a big man*):

-    MYSTRING=&quot;Be liberal in what you accept, and conservative in what you send&quot;
+    MYSTRING="Be liberal in what you accept, and conservative in what you send"

 ### From the beginning